Web Threats 101: Saving your business from the bad guys.

 1. Phishing attacks

 Phishing is still one of the biggest threats on the web for most enterprises.
-Attackers use deceptive emails or websites to trick employees into divulging sensitive information like login credentials, credit card numbers, or personal details.
-From there, they can get access to everything.
+Attackers use deceptive emails or websites to trick employees or association members into divulging sensitive information like login credentials, credit card numbers, or other personal details.
+From there, these attackers can gain access to everything.

 How to combat it:

-• Regular education and awareness training can help your employees recognize and avoid phishing attempts.
+• Training: Regular education and awareness training can help users recognize and avoid phishing attempts.

-• Upgrading to an enterprise email solution, such as Google Workspace, to leverage built-in spam filtering tools.
+• Enterprise Software: Upgrading to an enterprise email solution like Google Workspace to leverage built-in spam filtering tools.

 2. SQL injection attacks

-Most web applications and content management systems, such as WordPress, operate on a database that uses Structured Query Language (SQL).
-This type of database is essential for storing and retrieving various data, including passwords.
-When an application needs specific data, it executes a command called a query, which can incorporate user inputs like search terms.
-Imagine a simple query that requests: “Retrieve all posts containing the word ‘technology’.”
+Most web applications and content management systems, such as WordPress, operate on a Structured Query Language (SQL) database.
+These databases store and retrieve essential information, from posts to user data like passwords.
+When an application needs specific data, it runs a command known as a query, often incorporating user inputs such as search terms.
+For example, a basic SQL query might look like this:

 How to combat it:

-• Implementing strict input validation and using parameterized queries are effective defences against SQL injection.
+• Valid Data Input Carefully: Implementing strict input validation and parameterized queries are effective defences against SQL injection.

 3. XSS attacks

 An XSS attack, or Cross-Site Scripting attack, is a type of security vulnerability typically found in web applications.
 It allows attackers to inject malicious scripts into content that appears to be from a trusted source.
-This is different from other web attacks, as it does not directly target the application itself, but rather exploits the trust that a user has for a particular site.
+This is different from other web attacks, as it does not directly target the application itself but rather exploits a user’s trust in a particular site.

-In an XSS attack, the attacker uses a web application to send malicious code, usually in the form of a browser-side script, to a different end user.
-The end user’s browser has no way to know that the script should not be trusted, and it executes the script.
+In an XSS attack, the attacker uses a web application to send malicious code, usually a browser-side script, to a different end user.
+The end user’s browser cannot know that the script should not be trusted and executes it.
 Since it thinks the script came from a trusted source, the malicious script can access any cookies, session tokens, or other sensitive information retained by the browser and used with that site.

-These attacks can be used for a variety of purposes, from stealing credentials or personal information to spreading malware or carrying out other malicious activities.
-Protecting against XSS attacks involves proper data validation and encoding, where user inputs are correctly sanitized before being processed or returned in the application’s output.
+These attacks can be used for various purposes, from stealing credentials or personal information to spreading malware or other malicious activities.
+Protecting against XSS attacks involves proper data validation and encoding, where user inputs are correctly sanitized before being processed or returned to the application’s output.

 How to combat it:

-• Ensuring input validation, using security libraries, and regularly updating web application frameworks can help prevent XSS vulnerabilities.
+• Use Trusted Third-Party Tools: Ensuring input validation, using security libraries, and regularly updating web application frameworks can help prevent XSS vulnerabilities.

 4. DDoS attacks

-Distributed Denial of Service attacks overwhelm a website or web service with a flood of traffic, rendering it inaccessible to users.
+Distributed Denial of Service attacks overwhelm a website or web service with traffic, rendering it inaccessible to users.

 How to combat it:

-• Using dedicated security tools and services that can identify and block malicious traffic helps mitigate DDoS attacks.
+• Longer TTL: Using dedicated security tools and services to identify and block malicious traffic helps mitigate DDoS attacks.
+Setting longer TTL can improve cache efficiency and mitigate some of the attacks.

-• Upgrade to a cloud DNS provider such as Cloudflare to help mitigate DDoS attacks should they happen.
+• Content Distribution Networks: Upgrade to a content distribution network or cloud DNS provider such as Fastly or Cloudflare to help mitigate DDoS attacks should they happen.

 5. Malware infections